Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/bijou-entry.md

 **Memories:** Not Recollected
 **Revelation:** [Shining Emotions](#entry:shining-emotions-entry)

-The contrast between the gem maiden’s petite figure and voice and the chaos she brought upon this journey was quite remarkable, but that’s exactly what Koseki Bijou was.
-Mischievous, adorable, and unwaveringly committed to whatever she set her sights on—no matter how silly, or how much pain it might cause others.
-A truly special gem to have.
+The contrast between the gem maiden’s petite figure, voice, and the chaos she brought upon this journey was quite remarkable, but that’s exactly what Koseki Bijou was.
+Mischievous, adorable, and unwaveringly committed to whatever she set her sights on—no matter how silly, or how much pain it caused others.
+A truly special gem.

 ## Details